chorman0773/mdbook-fiction-tools/README.md

 Potential Future Directions:
 * Support basic styling via built-in or user-specified css
-* Support additional OCF container format options, like signatures and encryption.
+* Support additional OCF container format options, like signatures.
 * Support additional epub metadata, such as subject information
 * Support math equations via MathML

+Non-planned features:
+* encryption and epub rights management: Fork button is top right of your screen.
+PRs not welcome. \
+ Alternatively, add via a secondary tool if you *really* want to.